 I had a dog named Sigh.
 We lived in a valley near the Teton river.
 Sigh and I would take walks on the river all the time.
 One Spring there were places in the river that were wide and shallow and others that were narrow and swift.
 We got separated at the wide and shallow.
 By the time I noticed, it was narrow and swift and Sigh was running back and forth along the shore anxious to cross over to me.
 I yelled, No. Wait.
 Wait!
 But he jumped in and started to swim.
 I tried to get to him as quickly as possible.
 The rocks were sharp and slippery and the current was fast.
 We met in the middle just as Sigh went completely under.
 I reached into the river and though I couldn’t see him, my hands found him and I pulled him out.
 He wrapped his paws around my neck and pressed his head against me.
 Shivering, he hung on like that all the way home.

 Once I made the mistake of walking into town with Sigh (four miles along the highway).
-After I left home to go to college he wouldn’t stay home.
-He kept going into town looking for me.
+After I left home to go to college he kept going into town looking for me.
 Then one day I got the news that he had been hit by a car.

 I have a recurring dream.
 I hear Sigh running on the linoleum floor.
 I don’t see him.
 I just hear his paws hitting the floor coming towards me.
-I hear myself saying, Come on, Sigh.
+I wake up saying, Come on, Sigh.
 Come on!

 When I lived in New York the Catholic Worker was on 5th street between first and second avenues.
 On the same block was the Hell’s Angels motorcycle club.
 The Catholic Worker had a soup kitchen.
 The Hell’s Angels, well, they had a dog.